apostrophecms/apostrophe-seo/README.md

 };
 ```

+### Adding global fields for analytics

 If you would like to configure additional fields to allow an editor to add a Google Analytics tracking ID and a Google site verification ID you can do so by setting `seoGoogleFields: true` in `apostrophe-global` in your project.
+Add `seoGoogleTagManager: true` to also add a field for the Google Tag Manager ID (`seoGoogleFields` must also be `true` in this case).

+Finally, you may only want to use Google Tag Manager for all analytics and site verification needs.
+Set `seoTagMangerOnly: true` in `apostrophe-global` to do this.
+Doing so will override the other options, making their presence irrelevant if also set.

+### Implementing fields in the layout

 Add the following include to your `<head></head>` in `layout.html` that all of your pages extend, or to `outerLayout.html` if you have one in `apostrophe-templates/views/`.
 This will output the meta tags needed for SEO and Google Analytics/Verification configuration.